-As she grew older her mystical experiences intensified.
-At times she became so absorbed in spiritual practise she began to attract followers who felt something in her profound state of consciousness.
-In particular she would often identify with the Hindu Avatar Sri Krishna, during these meditations devotees would say she took on the form and characteristics of Sri Krishna.
-At this time and later many miraculous healings have been attributed to Amma which have been documented by various sources.
-However it is interesting to know that Sudhamani (Amma) has said:
+As she grew older, her mystical experiences intensified.
+At times she became so absorbed in spiritual practice she began to attract followers who felt something in her profound state of consciousness.
+In particular, she would often identify with the Hindu Avatar Sri Krishna, during these meditations devotees would say she took on the form and characteristics of Sri Krishna.
+At this time and later many miraculous healings have been attributed to Amma which has been documented by various sources.
+However, it is interesting to know that Sudhamani (Amma) has said:

 “I am not interested in making believers by showing miracles, I am here to help you find the real truth, and to find liberation of the Self (Soul) through the realization of your eternal nature.”

 Although uneducated, Amma teaches aspirants in the ancient traditions of yoga and Vedanta.
 Through her own realisation, she teaches the ideals of renouncing a false sense of ego.
 She encourages seekers to concentrate on the divine, true nature of man, through this an aspirant is able to overcome obstacles and attain realisation.
 By the end of 1979, a group of sincere seekers wished to remain in the presence of Amma and devote themselves to spiritual practice.
 This small group formed the nucleus of an informal ashram.
 Soon after Amma started to give strict instructions to her monastic disciples to help them attain spiritual progress.
 This includes rising at 4.30am and spending a set amount of time in meditation, kirtan and selfless service.